GabrielSlima/blog/articles/oop-inheritance-vs-subtyping.md

    <h3>Inheritance</h3>
    <p>
     Inheritance is an OOP mechanism for code reuse.
-You write a piece of code once then you re-use it in another object template (class) called sub-class.
+You write a piece of code once then you reuse it in another object template (class) called sub-class.
 A sub-class is a specification of the super-class.
     The parent promises something to it's clients through it's interfaces (public methods), the child inherits those interfaces and may or may not